jallen33/leafCutterControl/README.md

 ## Drone and Comminication Consideration
 The assembly is mounted to a DJI F450 drone.
 Both the drone and the emergency release mechanism are controlled by the Futaba conroller (two seperate receivers).

-## Serial Communication
+## Hardware Softwawre Interface
-An Arduino is used to obtain Analog data from the two potentiometers and the force sensor.
-This allows for serial communication in the future. *Add any consideration from the Arduino code when finished*.
+An Arduino is used to obtain analog data from the two potentiometers and the force sensor.
+The two potentiometer are wired directly to the Arduino.
+The force sensor connect to an amplifier circuit.
+The amplifier circuit is then wired to the Arduino.

+### Serial Communication
+The [Arduino script](jallen33/leafCutterControl/controlLL/controlLL.ino) prints the analog values to the serial monitor for serial communication. *Add any consideration from the Arduino code when finished*.